-- A suitably qualified person is recruited to the role of Treasurer - A budget for the year is determined and agreed, and expenditure is tracked against budget (if deemed appropriate for the size and activity of your club) - Any funding accountability requirements are understood, adhered to and reconciled as required - Monthly reports are produced and presented to the next Committee Meeting - An annual audit or review is completed - Two signatures are required for all accounts
+- A suitably qualified person is recruited to the role of Treasurer - A budget for the year is determined and agreed, and expenditure is tracked against budget - Any funding accountability requirements are understood, adhered to and reconciled as required - Monthly reports are produced and presented to the next Committee Meeting - An annual audit or review is completed - Two signatures are required for all accounts

-Fundraising
+5. Fundraising

-Having a clear plan around fundraising activity will support the Club to achieve its goals.
+Having a clear plan around fundraising activity will support the club to achieve its goals.
 Key elements to consider in this planning include;

-- Decide who will oversee the club's fundraising activity (e.g. fundraising coordinator, fundraising committee etc) - Determine what purpose the funds are being raised for - Identify potential sources of funds e.g. - traditional fundraising activity (raffles, bake sales, movie nights) - o grant funding - o Tū Manawa Funding - o sponsorship - Develop a fundraising plan what avenues will be pursued for which funds, what are the key dates and deadlines that need to be met, who from the club will lead this activity etc - Take the time to thank and maintain relationships with any donors, grant funders and sponsors
+- Decide who will oversee the club's fundraising activity (e.g. fundraising coordinator, fundraising committee etc) - Determine what purpose the funds are being raised for - Identify potential sources of funds e.g. - traditional fundraising activity (raffles, bake sales, movie nights) - o grant funding - Tū Manawa Funding - o Sponsorship - Develop a fundraising plan what avenues will be pursued for which funds, what are the key dates and deadlines that need to be met, who from the club will lead this activity etc - Take the time to thank and maintain relationships with any donors, grant funders and sponsors